kbroughton/azure_cis_scanner/README.md

                         comma separated list of module names to skip
 ```

-Best practice is to work inside a docker container to avoid any issues that would arise from a multi-tenant environment.
+Best practice is to work inside a docker container to avoid any issues that would arise from
+an azure multi-tenant environment and multiple python installation issues.
 If running from the native command-line, take care that multi-subscription calls like permissions.sh only see the right target
 subscriptions in the `~/.azure/ directory`.